fglock/Perlito/README-perlito5-Java.md

   - `new` invokes a constructor

-  - Simple Java objects (String, Integer, Long, Double, Boolean) are converted to Perl values.
+  - Simple Java objects (String, Character, Integer, Long, Short, Byte, Double, Boolean) are converted to Perl values.

   - Other Java objects are seen by Perl as "blessed references"